2024-11-17

 option: exit the program

-no error checking code is needed, or possible, with this option. it does not compose well because it exits the process that uses it, which tends to be particularly undesirable when the code is used as part of a library. inside the array creating function:
+no further error-checking code is needed, nor relevant, with this option. however, this option doesnt compose well, as it exits the calling process - a behavior that is particularly undesirable when the code is used within a library.

 if (!x) exit(1);